dev-academy-challenges/spork/CONTRIBUTING.md

 ## Testing style

-For features we prefer an end-to-end test with faked infra (see `src/main.test.js`), i.e. a test that runs the `main` function from `src/main.js` with specific inputs and observes effects through the faked infra
+For features we prefer an end-to-end test with faked infra i.e. a test that runs the `main` function from `src/main.js` with specific inputs and observes effects through the faked infra.

+Our test files are arranged by workflows, not for which modules they exercise:

+- startup.test.js everything that happens when the app starts
+- running.test.js running schedules
+- creating-schedules.test.js creating schedule files

 This enables our tests to resemble the way our software is used (mostly).

 code in `src/infra.js` is lower priority (and more difficult) to test

 Pure code that makes sense in isolation, should be unit tested

-## Coverage

-Jest reports test coverage.
-Currently we hit about 50% of branches.

-I would like to see fuller coverage of `src/main.js` making meaningful assertions about how we react to user interactions especially around documented behaviour

-Elsewhere, I'm not especially concerned about coverage on infra files, like `src/github.js`